bloch-elkouby-lab/website/news/index.md

 {% include search-info.html %}

+## Team Memember Updates

+{% capture text %}

+Congratulations and welcome new RAs who have joined the lab: Angle Wei, Violet Yang⁩, Jhanavi Kumaresh,  Madison Wakely,  Shely Khaikin, Erin Kelly, Viktoria Bourmpoulia⁩ , and Hanjiang Xu. ⁩It is exciting to have you on board and achieve great things together.

+At the same time, we'd like to express our gratitude and best wishes to Rebecca Barnes.
+As her prepare to depart, her contributions to the lab have been truly valued and will be missed.
+The team wishes all the best for Rebecca's future endeavors!

+{% endcapture %}

 ## 2025 Annual Conference of Society of Psychotherapy Research
 {% include section.html %}

 {% capture text %}

 Dr. Bloch-Elkouby moderated the plenary _Friend or foe?
 An update and future directions on AI applications in psychotherapy research_ with Dr. Aafjes-van Doorn.

 She presented a paper at the SPR 2025 annual conference.
 In the _Preventing Setbacks: Using AI and LLMs to Address Negative Developments in Mental Health Care_ panel, she presented the paper **_The impact of patients’ race and clinicians’ implicit racial biases on the alliance and clinical judgment with high-risk patients: a cutting edge virtual human interactions study_**.
 She was also a discussant of _What’s Tricky about Transforming Training?
 A Discussion on Training Providers_ structured discussion session.

 {% endcapture %}